 Six copies of that groundbreaking publication were created at one time using carbon paper, then the pages were retyped to create another set.
 Most of the copies were handed out at the If Club in Los Angeles; three of the first issue were mailed to friends.
 The mailing stopped when someone alerted the author that what she was writing could be considered obscene and should not be mailed.

 It was 1958 before the U. S. Supreme Court decided that it was not illegal to mail gay and lesbian material.
 It took a four year legal battle to win this fight for something most groups took for granted.

 A lot happened in the time between the hand-typed pages of Vice Versa in the forties and the glossy magazine Out in the 1990s.
 This emerging media both reported happening and became an invaluable part of the rise of the gay and lesbian movement.

-“Written and edited by the same women and men who organized and marched in the picket lines, the publications of the mid-1960s articulated the political philosophy that fueled the new defiance,” Roger Streitmatter, a journalism professor at American University, wrote in his 1995 book Unspeakable: The Rise of the Gay and Lesbian Press in America.
+“Written and edited by the same women and men who organized and marched in the picket lines, the publications of the mid-1960s articulated the political philosophy that fueled the new defiance,” Roger Streitmatter, a journalism professor at American University, wrote in his 1995 book Unspeakable: The Rise of the Gay and Lesbian Press in America — available on Amazon.
 “The publications of the era directed this dramatic change from conforming to the dictates of society to building a national gay community with values often in conflict with those of heterosexual America — and proudly so.”